 Building reputation as a destination that values the environment through actions, not words

 By now you know that we frequently consult the local tourism industry partners in Campbell River, and one thing we heard was the need for meaningful environmental stewardship and planning.
 And no wonder, Campbell River is a destination where the natural environment gave birth to the visitor economy in the first place.
 Wild nature is what visitors come here to see, so we had better take care of it.

 One of the passionate traveller segments for Campbell River is nature-based travellers.
-To entice environmentally conscious travellers to come to visit, we are running a fall campaign that focuses on environmental stewardship and experiences that highlight community groups that are doing good for nature.
-We don’t want visitors just to visit, we want them to turn their care for nature into action by participating in regenerative tourism projects or by donating to conservation efforts.
+To entice environmentally conscious travellers to come to visit, we ran a fall campaign that focused on environmental stewardship and experiences that highlighted community groups that are doing good for nature.
+We didn’t want visitors just to visit, we wanted them to turn their care for nature into action by participating in regenerative tourism projects or by donating to conservation efforts.